antrea-io/antrea/docs/design/ovs-pipeline.md

 * reg0 (NXM_NX_REG0):
   - bits [0..3] are used to store the traffic source (from tunnel: 0, from local gateway: 1, from local Pod: 2).
-It is set in the [ClassifierTable].
+It is set in [ClassifierTable].
   - bit 16 is used to indicate whether the destination MAC address of a packet is "known", i.e. corresponds to an entry in [L2ForwardingCalcTable], which is essentially a "dmac" table.
+  - bit 18 is used to indicate whether the packet should be output to the port on which it was received.
+It is consumed in [L2ForwardingOutTable] to output the packet with action `IN_PORT`.
-  - bit 19 is used to indicate whether the destination and source MACs of the packet should be rewritten in the [l3ForwardingTable].
-The bit is set for packets received from the tunnel port in the [ClassifierTable].
+  - bit 19 is used to indicate whether the destination and source MACs of the packet should be rewritten in [l3ForwardingTable].
+The bit is set for packets received from the tunnel port in [ClassifierTable].
 The destination MAC of such packets is the Global Virtual MAC and should be rewritten to the destination port's MAC before output to the port.
 When such a packet is destined to a Pod, its source MAC should be rewritten to the local gateway port's MAC too.
 * reg1 (NXM_NX_REG1): it is used to store the egress OF port for the packet.
-It is set by [DNATTable] for traffic destined to Services and by [L2ForwardingCalcTable] otherwise.
-It is consumed by [L2ForwardingOutTable] to output each packet to the correct port.
+It is set in [DNATTable] for traffic destined to Services and in [L2ForwardingCalcTable] otherwise.
+It is consumed in [L2ForwardingOutTable] to output each packet to the correct port.
+* reg3 (NXM_NX_REG3): it is used to store selected Service Endpoint IPv4 address
+  in OVS group entry.
+It is consumed in [EndpointDNATTable].
+* reg4 (NXM_NX_REG4):
+  * bits [0..16] are used to store selected Service Endpoint port number in OVS group entry.
+They are consumed in [EndpointDNATTable].
+  * bits [17..18] are used to store the state of a Service request packet.
+    Marks in this field include,
+    * 0b001: packet needs to do Endpoint selection.
+    * 0b010: packet has done Endpoint selection.
+    * 0b011: packet has done Endpoint selection and the selection result needs to be cached.

 ## Network Policy Implementation